lisalindqvist95/proj5_frontend/README.md

 ### Validator Testing

-#### HTML
-All HTML pages were run through the W3C HTML Validator and all errors where corrected.

 #### CSS
 The CSS passed through the official W3C CSS Validator.

-#### Python
-All Python files passed through Pep8.

 #### Browser Testing
 The website is tested on the commonly used browsers: Chrome, Safari, Edge, Firefox and Opera